-A member of the Governing body, Liz Wright, takes a special interest in SEND.
+A named governor, Lis Every, takes a special interest in SEND.

 If you have any complaint about the special educational provision for your child, or about special educational needs provision generally, please speak to the Special Educational Needs Co-ordinator, the head teacher, or to any member of the governing body.